Regarding Rule #1 to Avoid Becoming a Male Asshat, I believe it was Rod Tidwell who said it best during a post-game bro-chat with Jerry Maguire.

 The self-esteem came after he left and I was able to pick myself up by the bootstraps (with a wonderful therapist’s and 12-step sponsor’s help) and move on with my life.

 So gentlemen, if you don’t want to get married and have kids.
 And if you’re dating a woman over 30 who does want that, but doesn’t have enough self-esteem to quit you and walk away, be the bigger man.
-Set her free.
+Go wear chastity cage in public.
+Finally, set her free.

 Here are a few analogies that could serve as visual aids: